 - Other ideas unique to your community or neighborhood

 Looking for more advice for operating your shared kitchen space?
-Click here for information about our Shared Kitchen Operations Manual.
+Check out our Shared Kitchen Operations Manual for more information.